Montour Railroad

 Read Bryan Seip's full report here.

-aficionados refer to it as Jefferytown, while the Trail
+to it as Jefferytown, while the Trail community calls it

-it Enlow.
-As Bob Ciminel suggests, maybe neither
+Enlow.
+As Bob Ciminel suggests, maybe neither is

 correct, as the tunnel was bored on the granted property of